USS St. Louis (CL-49): World War II

 At 07:56 on 7 December, men aboard St. Louis reported seeing Japanese aircraft overhead, beginning their attack on Pearl Harbor.
 Shortly thereafter, the order to general quarters was given, and the ship's anti-aircraft guns began to engage the attacking aircraft.
 The engine room crew had begun preparations to get the ship underway by 08:06.
 Fourteen minutes later, the anti-aircraft gunners had shot down a Japanese aircraft, and by 09:00, had downed another pair.
 The ship slipped from her mooring at 09:31 and steamed toward the South Channel.
 Her 6-inch guns were quickly restored to operation as the crew prepared for the possibility of a surface action.

-Naval historians have reported that a Japanese midget submarine that was in the channel entrance attempted to torpedo St. Louis, but in fact, the reported "torpedo" was a porpoising minesweeping float being towed by the USS Boggs (DD-136).
-Before being identified as such, however, the Boggs' skipper, Lt.
-Cmdr.
-David Roberts, unhesitatingly ordered his ship to turn into the path of the supposed torpedo.
-Destroyers arrived and dropped depth charges on the imagined submarine, allowing St. Louis to proceed to open waters without further interruption.
+A Japanese midget submarine that was in the channel entrance attempted to torpedo St. Louis, but the torpedoes struck a shoal some 200 yd from the ship and exploded harmlessly.
+Destroyers arrived and dropped depth charges on the submarine, allowing St. Louis to proceed to open waters without further interruption.
 The ship took part in the unsuccessful search for the Japanese carrier strike force, but by 10 December, she had returned to Pearl Harbor.
 St. Louis thereafter escorted transport ships that evacuated casualties to California and brought reinforcements to Hawaii.